 35. Take your kids out for a date-night dinner at a restaurant where kids eat free certain nights of the week.

-37. Spend your President's Day (February 19) at the State Theatre NJ's Family Day, which includes a performance of Mr. Popper's Penguins, plus face painting, balloon animals, food, and more.
+37. Spend your President's Day (February 18) at the State Theatre NJ's Family Day, which includes a performance of Jack Hanna's Into The Wild Live, plus face painting, balloon animals, food, and more.

 38. Or use your day off to take a day trip to PA to visit the Crayola Experience in Easton, Philly’s Please Touch Museum, or Westchester's Legoland Discovery Center.